hashkrish/se2001-notes/question_papers/23t2/endterm/set_1.md

 - (c) `date` does not accept literal month names in input.
 - (d) Instead of using `tr`, the brace expansion itself has `\n` in it.
 We use `{4..24..10}` instead of `{4,14,24}` which is same output.

-<div style="page-break-after: always;"></div>

 ## Question 15 [MCQ] [6]

 Following entry is made to a crontab to run a script which generate system and process logs at designated time.
 When is the script `/home/Tisha/monitor_management.sh` scheduled to get executed.
 [MCQ]

 ```bash